Altman-S/trading-simulator/README.md

 **1. Setup:**

 + Clone the project and navigate to the `trading-simulator` directory
 + Download basic compiler tools.
-Install cmake and gcc using `brew install cmake clang` for macOS
+Install cmake and clang using `brew install cmake clang` for macOS
 + If you use Linux or Window, you need to download these compiler tools compatible to your computer system, like `sudo apt-get install cmake gcc` for Linux

 **2. Compile and Run:**